First published Jan 14, 2020. Revised and expanded May 16, 2023.

-How to deliver a personalized B2B catalog
+How to deliver a personalized B2B ecommerce catalog

-That’s how Corevist Commerce works.
-Whatever product restrictions apply to your customers in SAP, our solution maps those same restrictions in the B2B eCommerce channel.
+That’s how Corevist Commerce Cloud works.
+Whatever product restrictions apply to your customers in SAP, our solution enforces those same restrictions in B2B ecommerce.

-2. Personalized pricing
+3. Personalized pricing

 How to deliver personalized pricing

-3. Personalized, real-time inventory availability (or ATP)
+4. Personalized, real-time inventory (or ATP)

-Depending on your policies, each customer may need access to the actual total available inventory—or you may only provide them with an ATP (available to promise) quantity that’s calculated individually for each customer.
+Depending on your policies, each customer may need access to the actual total available inventory, or you may only provide them with an ATP (available to promise) quantity that’s calculated individually for each customer.

-Clearly, you’ll need to address inventory display in B2B eCommerce in a way that conforms to your SAP business rules.
+Clearly, you’ll need to address inventory display in B2B ecommerce in a way that conforms to your SAP business rules.

 How to deliver personalized inventory/ATP